 September 7, 2011 | 1

-September 7, 1936 the last officially living thylacine (Thylacinus cynocephalus) died at the Hobart Zoo, modern lore attributed him the name Benjamin and a gruesome death – neglected and forgotten he (or more probably she) died from depression and the harsh weather.
-Fifty years later the entire species was declared officially extinct, today September 7, is remembered in Australia as “National Threatened Species Day“.
+September 7, 1936 the last thylacine (Thylacinus cynocephalus) died at the Hobart Zoo (Tasmania).
+Modern legends attributed him the name Benjamin and a gruesome death – neglected and forgotten he (or more probably she) died from depression and the harsh weather.
+Fifty years later the entire species was declared extinct and today September 7, is remembered in Australia as “National Threatened Species Day“.

 The first notes of a thylacine were written during the Bruni d’Entrecasteaux’s expedition to Oceania in 1792, describing “a quadruped, the size of a large dog…of a white colour marked with black, [which] had the appearance of a wild beast“.
 The first specimen was killed by Europeans in March 1805 and immediately the difficult relationship between colonists and the predator became evident.
 In a letter by the Lieutenant-Governor William Paterson to the “Sydney Gazette“ he describes the animal as follows: